-In previous Public Sector blog posts we have talked about the capability of the Salesforce platform in delivering world-class citizen service.
+In previous Public Sector blog posts, we have talked about the capability of the Salesforce platform to deliver world-class citizen service.
 But what if a Salesforce customer needs to change their environment to add a new field to a citizen service case or extend Salesforce into the back office to support a business process?
-In this series of blog posts we will look at how customers can configure the Salesforce environment and build back office applications with ease.
+In this series of blog posts, we will look at how customers can configure the Salesforce environment and build back-office applications with ease.

-A local authority customer recently asked us whether we could support the food inspections process (rather than replacing an existing back-office application they were interested in building this on the Salesforce platform).
-In this series of posts we will go through the steps required to build the application including:
+A local authority customer recently asked us whether we could support the food inspection process (rather than replacing an existing back-office application they were interested in building this on the Salesforce platform).
+In this series of posts, we will go through the steps required to build the application including:

 Customers can quickly customise objects, fields, workflow, analytics, and more with no IT support or code.
-Anyone who can use a spreadsheet is able to create apps with drag and drop tools, wizards, and forms.
-With clicks they can build the business logic and automate workflow whilst UI components and page layouts are automatically generated.
-Securing data, fields, and apps is as easy as clicking a few check boxes for enabling permissions.
+Anyone who can use a spreadsheet is able to create apps with drag-and-drop tools, wizards, and forms.
+With clicks, they can build the business logic and automate workflow whilst UI components and page layouts are automatically generated.
+Securing data, fields, and apps is as easy as clicking a few checkboxes to enable permissions.
 Analytics are built into the platform so reports and dashboards can be quickly created and shared with a link that always has the latest data.

 The cloud flips this entire equation upside down.
-As cloud platforms take care of the entire infrastructure for you, so your IT teams can innovate and add more value to your citizens and employees.
+Cloud platforms take care of the entire infrastructure for you, so your IT teams can innovate and add more value to your citizens and employees.

-In the meantime, check out this Salesforce for Government demo vide0.
+In the meantime, check out this Salesforce for Government demo video.